-As a company that operates in highly competitive sectors with a high technological component. innovation is one of Indra's business model pillars.
+As a company that operates in highly competitive sectors with a high technological component, innovation is one of Indra's business model pillars.
 Through innovation, the company expands its future offering and achieves a key differentiation from its competitors, even in Sustainability matters.
-This is illustrated by the fact that one of the objectives of Indra's Sustainability Master Plan 2020-2023 is to stimulate innovation as a response to present and future sustainability challenges.
-See section 3.3.9 Low-carbon products and services
+This is illustrated by the fact that one of the objectives of Indra's ESG Plan 2024-2026 is to develop responsible products & services through innovation as a response to present and future sustainability challenges.
+See section 3.3.9 Low-carbon products and services for more information on the measures taken to harness this opportunity.